Coordinate systems for the hyperbolic plane: Horocycle-based coordinate system

+Another coordinate system represents each hyperbolic point $P$ by two real numbers, defined relative to some given horocycle.
+These numbers are the hyperbolic distance $x_h$ from $P$ to the horocycle, and the (signed) arc length $y_h$ along the horocycle between a fixed reference point $O$ and $P_h$, where $P_h$ is the closest point on the horocycle to $P$.

 Model-based coordinate systems

 Model-based coordinate systems use one of the models of hyperbolic geometry and take the Euclidean coordinates inside the model as the hyperbolic coordinates.

 Beltrami coordinates

 The Beltrami coordinates of a point are the Cartesian coordinates of the point when the point is mapped in the Beltrami–Klein model of the hyperbolic plane, the x-axis is mapped to the segment (−1,0) − (1,0) and the origin is mapped to the centre of the boundary circle.